 If your life feels boring, a new eating approach may change things up a little.

-Intuitive eating can finally set you free from all those diets, nutritional ideas that require removing whole food groups, and other nutritional extremes.
+Intuitive eating can finally set you free from all those diets, nutritional ideas that require removing whole food groups, and other dietary extremes.

 To eat intuitively means letting yourself eat what you want the most at that time.

-It’s based on the idea that if you really tune into yourself, your body is able to tell you what it needs the most – and you should give it to yourself.
+It’s based on the idea that if you really tune into yourself, your body can tell you what it needs the most – and you should give it to yourself.

 Intuitive eating sets you free and gives you a blank state – there are no unhealthy foods anymore (doesn’t that sound liberating?) and you can rebuild a healthy relationship with eating.

-Here’s a great online course that teaches intuitive eating in depth: Intuitive Eating: Fix Your Relationship with Food
+Here’s a great online course on Udemy that teaches intuitive eating in depth: Intuitive Eating: Fix Your Relationship with Food

 2. Read self-help books.